-(1) The obliged entity chooses additional due diligence measures in order to manage and mitigate an established risk of money laundering and terrorist financing that is higher than usual.

-(2) To perform the duties provided for in subsection 1 of this section, the obliged entity may, among other things, apply one or several of the following due diligence measures:

-1) verification of information additionally submitted upon identification of the person based on additional documents, data or information originating from a credible and independent source;

-2) gathering additional information on the purpose and nature of the business relationship, transaction or operation and verifying the submitted information based on additional documents, data or information that originates from a reliable and independent source;

-3) gathering additional information and documents regarding the actual execution of transactions made in the business relationship in order to rule out the ostensibility of the transactions;

-4) gathering additional information and documents for the purpose of identifying the source and origin of the funds used in a transaction made in the business relationship in order to rule out the ostensibility of the transactions;

-5) the making of the first payment related to a transaction via an account that has been opened in the name of the person or customer participating in the transaction in a credit institution registered or having its place of business in a contracting state of the European Economic Area or in a country where requirements equal to those of Directive (EU) 2015/849 of the European Parliament and of the Council are in force;

-6) the application of due diligence measures regarding the person or their representative while being at the same place as the person or their representative.

-(3) Upon application of enhanced due diligence measures, the obliged entity must apply the monitoring of a business relationship more frequently than usually, including reassess the customer's risk profile not later than six months after the establishment of the business relationship.

-(4) In addition to the provisions of this section, credit institutions and financial institutions take into account the guidelines of the European supervisory authorities upon selection of due diligence measures.
+- (1) The obliged entity chooses additional due diligence measures in order to manage and mitigate an established risk of money laundering and terrorist financing that is higher than usual. - (2) To perform the duties provided for in subsection 1 of this section, the obliged entity may, among other things, apply one or several of the following due diligence measures: - 1) verification of information additionally submitted upon identification of the person based on additional documents, data or information originating from a credible and independent source; - 2) gathering additional information on the purpose and nature of the business relationship, transaction or operation and verifying the submitted information based on additional documents, data or information that originates from a reliable and independent source; - 3) gathering additional information and documents regarding the actual execution of transactions made in the business relationship in order to rule out the ostensibility of the transactions; - 4) gathering additional information and documents for the purpose of identifying the source and origin of the funds used in a transaction made in the business relationship in order to rule out the ostensibility of the transactions; - 5) the making of the first payment related to a transaction via an account that has been opened in the name of the person or customer participating in the transaction in a credit institution registered or having its place of business in a contracting state of the European Economic Area or in a country where requirements equal to those of Directive (EU) 2015/849 of the European Parliament and of the Council are in force; - 6) the application of due diligence measures regarding the person or their representative while being at the same place as the person or their representative. - (3) Upon application of enhanced due diligence measures, the obliged entity must apply the monitoring of a business relationship more frequently than usually, including reassess the customer's risk profile not later than six months after the establishment of the business relationship. - (4) In addition to the provisions of this section, credit institutions and financial institutions take into account the guidelines of the European Banking Authority upon selection of due diligence measures.
+[RT I, 14.04.2021, 1 entry into force 30.06.2021] - (5) In addition to the measures provided for in this section, the measures provided for in § 41 of this Act also apply to a politically exposed person, their family member or a person known to be their close associate.
+Where there is a factor that refers to a lower risk specified in clause 1 of subsection 3 of § 34 of this Act regarding the aforementioned person, the application of the aforementioned measures is required only where there is a factor referring to a higher risk.